simplesamlphp/simplesamlphp-module-oidc/docs/2-oidc-installation.md

 ## 3. Configure the database

-The module uses SimpleSAMLphp's database feature to store access and refresh tokens, user data, and other artifacts.
+The module uses SimpleSAMLphp's database feature to store Access and Refresh tokens, user data, and other artifacts.
 Edit `config/config.php` and ensure at least the following parameters are set:

 ```php